narfdotpl/narf.pl/content/posts/instapaper.md

   the article view)
 - no support for "browse the web and quickly make a page readable" workflow (try to read [Programming in Lua][PIL]...)
-- support for only one device orientation (especially annoying when you use an iPad upside down because it's charging)
+- support for only one device orientation (especially annoying when you're using an iPad upside down because it's charging)

   [PIL]: http://www.lua.org/pil/contents.html